hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 That's makes it much clearer what is going on, right?

 Previously, the concept of "the watchlist" was hidden beneath all this cruft that looked at the array in the WatchViewController.
+You usually needed a loop to step through that array and this could easily lead to 5 or 10 lines of code every time you wanted to modify the watch list.

 But now that you have a domain model object for it, you can directly express this idea -- I'm removing something from the watchlist, I'm adding something to the watchlist -- and the code for that is immediately obvious.